The Twin Trail – Walking The Pathway Of Reciprocity

-You do not need to be physically fit but the course does involve sleeping under canvas, outdoor walking, and cooking/eating outdoors.
-Please note one of the modules of this programme involves moorland walking, intermittent fasting and camping/sleeping outdoors.
-If you have not participated in The Journey or The Hearth programmes please contact email@example.com before booking to see if this is the right programme for you.
+You do not need to be physically fit but one of the modules of this programme involves solo moorland walking, intermittent fasting and camping/sleeping outdoors.
+Please contact us at firstname.lastname@example.org if you have any concerns.

 What you can expect

-The Twin Trail involves 4 modules held over a nine-month period:
+The Twin Trail involves 4 modules held over an six-month period: